-A tax deduction lowers your taxable income.
-And lower income = lower taxes.
+A tax deduction reduces your taxable income.
+And less income = less taxes.
 If you claim a $1,000 deduction, it means you don't pay tax on that $1,000.
 If you're in the 22% federal tax bracket, you just saved $220.
 Unlike tax credits, which you can claim no matter how you file your taxes, each year you have to decide whether to itemize your tax deductions on the Form 1040 Schedule A (a mouthful) or take what's called the standard deduction.

 Whether you itemize or not:

 1. Kids and dependents credits